DyogenIBENS/SCORPIOS/README.md

 cd SCORPiOs
 ```

-- Create the main conda environment
+- Create the main conda environment (this may take a few minutes)
 ```
 conda env create -f envs/scorpios.yaml
 ```